 Tarnish & Corrosion: What's the Difference?

 To most people - and especially business owners - the terms “tarnish” and “corrosion” spell problems.
-Whether it’s engineering, logistics, manufacturing, retail or anywhere in between, these two words are synonymous with problems, delays and additional costs.
+Whether it’s engineering, logistics, manufacturing, or retail, these two words are synonymous with problems, delays and additional costs.

 While often used interchangeably, tarnish and corrosion are not one in the same.
 More specifically, tarnish is a form of corrosion.
 We thought we’d set the record straight and clarify a few things about these scientific and chemical processes.

 Corrosion is the disintegration of materials due to contact with chemicals or other elements.
-It encompasses the disintegration of metals, as well as non-metallic materials as well, such as polymers.
+It encompasses the disintegration of metals, as well as non-metallic materials, such as polymers.
 When a metal or other material is exposed to various external factors, such as air, water, oxygen, salt, or any number of gases, it forms a compound.
-Of course, the resulting compound is determined by and depends on what the metal is actually exposed to!
+Of course, the resulting compound is determined by what the metal is actually exposed to!
 Most typically, when someone is referring to the corrosion of a metal, they’re referring to the formation of an oxide on the metal’s surface.

-It’s important to note that not all forms of corrosion involve oxides, however.
+It’s important to note that not all forms of corrosion involve oxides.
 As we’ll see later on, any number of elements can be involved.

 Different Reactions for Different Metals